kahinimehta/GRMPYGithub/Data_Narrative_Template.md

 ### Important Links (should all be on GitHub):
 * Data Processing Flow Diagram:
-Manually deleted NIFTIs --> ran BIDS validate on all data --> uploaded to CuBIDS --> added metadata fields --> removed PHI --> checked into datalad --> deleted faulty IntendedFors, took care of fieldmaps that were incorrect by fixing the heuristic and recreating on flywheel and then fixing manuall on CUBIC.
+Manually deleted NIFTIs --> ran BIDS validate on all data --> uploaded to CuBIDS --> added metadata fields --> removed PHI --> checked into datalad --> deleted faulty IntendedFors, took care of fieldmaps that were incorrect by fixing the heuristic and recreating on flywheel and then fixing manuall on CUBIC --> tried to get rid of scans that were under 3 mins for BOLD, and to get rid of ASL data so we could replace it.

-* DSR GitHub Project Page(Curation/Validation and Processing Queue Status):
-   * Cards for tracking the curation and validation portion of the dataset.
-This page should be updated every time you perform an action on the data.
-   * Cards for tracking the progress of containerized pipeline runs on the data.

 ### Plan for the Data